 Wada’s father died when he was four years old, leaving only his mother to care for him.
-Since his mother and he were poor, he started working at “Toda Paper Mill” run by one of his mother’s relatives in Hinode Town, Matsuyama City.
-Hinode town was famous for papermaking at the time .
+Since his mother and he were poor, he started working at the “Toda Paper Mill” run by one of his mother’s relatives in Hinode Town, Matsuyama City.
+In those days Hinode town was famous for papermaking.

 (These details are attained from a letter sent by Kinbei Toda to Azuma, in which he describes Wada’s life as it was known by his close family.
 1929.
 7.25, Kinbei Toda Commentary note)

 1887 (Meiji 20) 12 yrs.

 As Wada grew, his mother was at a loss for his guidance.
 During two years, from age 12 to 13, Wada was under the care of Kinbei Toda’s father at their home.
 However, Wada had behavioral issues, causing difficulties for Kinbei’s father.
 During this time, Wada was already expressing his interest in going to America.

 1891(Meiji 24) 16 yrs